ricardotimmr/ricardotimmr/README.md

 I am a passionate software developer with a keen interest in web design and web development.
 I enjoy learning new technologies and applying them to solve real-world problems.
 Please check out my [portfolio!](https://ricardotimmr.github.io/portfolio-page/)

-👨🏽‍💻 At the moment I’m working on [Praxisprojekt](https://github.com/ricardotimmr/praxisprojekt-2025)<br>
+👨🏽‍💻 At the moment I’m preparing for my Bachelor Thesis<br>
 📚 I’m currently studying Media Informatics at TH Köln<br>
 💬 Ask me about webdesign and development<br>
 📮 How to reach me: ricardo.timmr@gmail.com<br>